wonkatin/Python-Geocoder/README.md

 Capilano Suspension Bridge
 ```

 Your job is to put these destinations into a list of strings called `destinations`.
 Then, import the [geocoder module](https://geocoder.readthedocs.io/providers/ArcGIS.html#geocoding) and use it to translate each of the landmarks into latitude-longitude coordinates.
 You'll need to loop through the list and print each location's latitude and longitude.
-We will be using `arcgis` to translate the places to coordinates.
-Visit the [docs](https://geocoder.readthedocs.io/results.html) for more sample code.
+We will be using the `arcgis` method from our `geocoder` module to translate the places to coordinates.
+Visit the [docs](https://geocoder.readthedocs.io/results.html) for sample code.

 #### Sample Code (`geocoder`/`arcgis`)

+This code will give you the latitude and longitude for one destination.

 ```python
 import geocoder